PowerLedger/powr-program-library/governance/README.md

 using FinalizeVote instruction.
 Once all Proposal transactions are executed the Proposal enters Completed state.

-In the Executing state an instruction can be run by any one at any time after the `instruction_hold_up_time` period has transpired.
+In the Executing state an instruction can be run by any one at any time after the `hold_up_time` period has transpired.

 ### ProposalTransaction